| CONDUCTING AIR TIGHT

 would impair his ability to comprehend the questions

+and respond truthfully.
 It is important that the individual conducting

 the interview or obtaining the statement ask questions